ultraio/docs-blockchain/docs/blockchain/contracts/nft-contract/nft-tables.md

 -   Scope: `eosio.nft.ft` (for second hand), `0` (for first hand)
 -   Key: N/A

-The table stores information about global share of each first hand purchase or second hand token sale: which account and how many basis points it receives (each basis point = 0.01%)
+The table stores information about global share of each first hand purchase or second hand Uniq sale: which account and how many basis points it receives (each basis point = 0.01%)

 | Fields      | Type        | Description                                     |
 | ----------- | ----------- | ----------------------------------------------- |